-TV remake of the Henry James' classic tale "Turn of the Screw", with changes in location and character names.
-A live in nanny discovers two children haunted by the spirits and ...
+Television adaptation of the Henry James' classic novel "Turn of the Screw", with changes in location and character names.
+A live-in nanny discovers two children haunted by the spirits and ...

-Television adaptation of the Henry James' classic tale "Turn of the Screw", with changes in location and character names.
-A live in nanny discovers two children haunted by the spirits and deeds of their former care givers.Written by
+Television adaptation of the Henry James' classic novel "Turn of the Screw", with changes in location and character names.
+A live-in nanny discovers two children haunted by the spirits and deeds of their former caregivers.Written by

 3 of 9 people found this review helpful.

 Was this review helpful to you?